ethfinex/efx-api-node/README.md

 ### Locking tokens

-Before locking tokens you must have locking approved once as in: next time you can simply call efx.contract.lock
+Before locking tokens you must have locking approve the LockerContract move tokens

 ```js